Spoonunit/Kart-Club/PFIGrantham/README.md

 ## Video

-Take a look at this [superb onboard lap](https://www.youtube.com/watch?v=lnAe_t2_m74) with commentary, produced by the FIA Karting Championship
+Take a look at this [superb onboard lap](https://www.youtube.com/watch?v=lnAe_t2_m74) with commentary, produced by the FIA Karting Championship.
+Make no mistake, the hire karts won't perform like the one shown, with max speeds at around 45mph.

 ## Driving Tips